Polymer/tattoo/README.md

   -s, --skip-test string[]     Repositories not to test.
 Overrides the values
                                from the --test
   -r, --require string[]       Explicit repos to load.
 Specifying explicit
-                               repos will disablerunning on the default set of repos for the user.
+                               repos will disable running on the default set of repos for the user.
   -e, --exclude string[]       Repositories not to load.
 Overrides the values
                                from the --repo and --test flag.